PERMANENT FUEL-LESS ELECTRICITY

 -

-The PMIG sounds like a perpetual motion machine.
+The PMIG and PMO sound like perpetual motion machines.
 I thought that these are impossible.

-The PMIG has no motion; it is solid state.
-Its energy source, the permanent magnet, is a perpetual energy source.
+The PMIG and PMO have no motion; they are solid state.
+Their energy source, the permanent magnet, is a perpetual energy source.
 Although there is indeed such a condition as perpetual motion (e.g., heat), it does not apply here.

 -